Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 ```
 At this moment, a lot of text will appear in the terminal, it just states the robots current position (x,y,theta) for the Kinematics node and the current wheel ticks count per wheel for the Encoder node.
 The values should say zero, since nothing is being read, nor any velocity is being simulated for the robot.

 [In new, sourced terminal] To simulate a command velocity input (the robots's simulated moving velocity), run, with the desired values<br>

     ros2 topic pub /cmd_vel geometry_msgs/Twist "{linear: {x: 0.2, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}" -r 10
 (Due to the nature of the robot, movement in the z axis would not be accurate).

+>[!NOTE]
->[!NOTE: Everytime you want to run a command, relating to this package, in a new terminal, it is necessary to run the 'source command' in that terminal.]
+>Everytime you want to run a command, relating to this package, in a new terminal, it is necessary to run the 'source command' in that terminal.]

-This will publish a linear velocity of [dfdfd] m/s [???], in the direction of x, to the /cmd_vel topic.
-It will publish continuosly at a rate of [dfdf] times per second.
+This will publish a linear velocity of 0.2 m/s, in the direction of x, to the /cmd_vel topic.
+It will publish continuosly at a rate of 0.1 second times.

 [In new, sourced terminal] To see the change in position for the robot, run :<br>

     ros2 topic echo /pose
 [In new, sourced terminal] To reset the position of the robot to a desired position, run either of the following, with the desired positional values:<br>

     ros2 run diffrobot_pkg reset_client -- 0.0 0.0 0.0